 All of these choices assaulted the values-based diplomacy of the past 25 years

-During the Cold War, the US and its allies stood for capitalism and democracy (in that order).
-When the Cold War ended and it seemed that both capitalism and democracy would surge worldwide, the US added a third condition: universal values.
-After the Rwanda killings in 1994, the US and Europe united under a common cause of “never again,” hoping to prevent such slaughter in the future.
+During the Cold War, America and its allies stood for capitalism and democracy (in that order).
+When the Cold War ended and it seemed that both capitalism and democracy would surge worldwide, the United States added a third condition: universal values.
+After the Rwanda killings in 1994, Europe and the United States united under a common cause of “never again,” hoping to prevent such slaughter in the future.

-That was part of what inspired the US to invade both Afghanistan and Iraq; both were ruled by abhorrent regimes that could not be defended under Western moral systems.
+That was part of what inspired the United States to invade both Afghanistan and Iraq; both were ruled by abhorrent regimes that could not be defended under Western moral systems.
 It was a major reason to bomb Libya to support the rebellion in 2011.

 It should have been a reason to support the Syrian rebellion as well, but blowback from Iraq, Afghanistan and Libya revealed that presumed moral supremacy does not win battles.
 Instead, ended up being reason for Europe to open its borders to hundreds of thousands of refugees.